isralduke/thatbook/19-psalms.md

 > <a name="37:19">37:19</a> They will not be ashamed when hard times come;
 > when famine comes they will have enough to eat.
 > <a name="37:20">37:20</a> But evil men will die;
-> the Lord’s enemies will be incinerated—
+> the Lord’s enemies will be incinerated —
 > they will go up in smoke.
 > <a name="37:21">37:21</a> Evil men borrow, but do not repay their debt,
 > but the godly show compassion and are generous.